SUMMER 2022 MBWEDNESDAYS SUMMARY

 Summer 2024 MBWednesdays Summary

 It could be said that the highlight of this summer’s MBWednesdays was meteorological rather than ornithological.
 After all, all 4 of them took place with near-perfect conditions.
 The highs on each day only reached the 70s (it can easily be in the 80s or 90s with uncomfortably high humidity here in summer), light winds prevailed on all four (windy days have slowed down many MBWs), and there was essentially no precipitation (and it had been raining a lot this summer).
-Note as well that, except for part the afternoon in Isanti, even the mosquitoes weren’t much of a problem.
+Note as well that, except for part of the afternoon in Isanti, even the mosquitoes weren’t much of a problem.

 Combining all four Wednesdays, our composite total came to a respectable (or was it impressive?)
 142 species.
 The only other time we did a program of summer Wednesdays was in 2022, when we came up with 122 species in 4 other counties near the Twin Cities.
 Three of that summer’s MBWs had species totals in the 70s (the other one had 99); this summer we were more consistent and did better on average, with all 4 Wednesdays recording between 85 and 95 species.